-Development Studies (http://www.utsc.utoronto.ca/ccds//).
 The position will include a graduate appointment in the Department of Political Science on the St. George campus of the University of Toronto.
 Candidates should also explain in their one-page statement how they can contribute to the development of the tri-campus graduate program (https://politics.utoronto.ca).

-The appointment will be contingent upon a successful tenure review.
-Salary and rank will be commensurate with qualifications and experience.
+Salary will be commensurate with qualifications and experience.